Independence numbers of Johnson-type graphs: The case k <= 3

-In the last case we have a transversal set of size 2, say $\{a,b\}$, and no one-point transversal set.
-Let $F_a$ be the set of vertices of $I$ containing $a$ and not containing $b$, $F_b$ is defined analogously; both $F_a$ and $F_b$ are nonempty.
-The set of other vertices of $I$ is called $F_{ab}$.
+In the last case we have a transversal set of size 2, say $\{a,b\}$.
+Let $I_a$ be the set of vertices of $I$ containing $a$ and not containing $b$, $I_b$ is defined analogously.
+Both $I_a$ and $I_b$ are nonempty, otherwise there is a one-point transversal set which is the previous case.
+Define $I_{ab} = I \setminus I_a \setminus I_b$.
 Computer calculations show that for $n = 10$ we have at most 48 vertices in an independent set with such conditions.
-Let $n$ be greater than 10; every set of 10 places, containing $a$ and $b$ has at most 48 vertices.
-Summing up over all such inequalities we got